Expats Talk about Health Insurance and Healthcare in Panama City, Panama

 When we asked expats and global nomads about the quality of medical care in Panama City, they replied:

 "Healthcare services in Panama City are provided by both public and private institutions.
 The public healthcare system is managed by the Ministry of Health and Social Protection, and provides free or low-cost services to citizens.
 Private healthcare services are also available, and are generally of a higher quality than public services.
 These services are provided by a variety of hospitals, clinics, and other medical facilities.
 In addition, there are a number of specialized medical centers that offer specialized treatments and services.
-The city also has a number of pharmacies, which provide medications and other medical supplies," commented one expat living in Panama City, Panama.
+The city also has a number of pharmacies, which provide medications and other medical supplies," remarked one expat living in Panama City.

 "Private hospital will do it like Pacificasalud or San Fernando.
 I had a Spontaneous Pneumothorax and my surgeon (an open heart surgeon) did the surgery by removing a "bulla" from my right lung so yes they have the same expertise as the USA.
 San Fernando is cheaper than Pacificasalud and my surgeon work at both hospitals.
 They also offer the surgery in Public (Santo Tomas) but I had to wait three weeks and could not wait that long so my surgery was done in San Fernando.
-Surgery went A1 with great follow-up," wrote one expat.
+Surgery went A1 with great follow-up," said one expat living in Panama City.

 What are medical services in Panama City like?